hexadigitall/hexadigitall-website/PRICING_TEST_VALIDATION.md

 # Pricing Logic Validation Report

 ## Overview
-This document validates that the pricing logic and discount calculations are working correctly across the HexaDigitall services platform.
+This document validates that the pricing logic and discount calculations are working correctly across the Hexadigitall services platform.

 ## Test Results Summary